D3V-S4NJ4Y/Agentic-System/README.md

 ## Conclusion

 The Agentic Reasoning System demonstrates the power of combining modular problem-solving approaches with transparent reasoning traces.
-By breaking down complex problems into manageable subproblems and applying appropriate tools, the system can solve a wide range of reasoning problems effectively.
+By breaking down complex problems into manageable subproblems and applying appropriate tools, the system can solve a wide range of reasoning problems effectively...